VOA[M4]: Gluing via BRST reduction

 At the level of the vertex algebra that describes the left-moving chiral sector of $T[M_4]$, the gauging of $SU(2)$ symmetries corresponds to the BRST reduction \eqref{HBRST}, where $G = SU(2)$ and $\hat{\frak{g}} = \hat{\frak{sl}(2)}$ or, rather, multiple copies of these.

 In order for $\text{VOA} [M_4]$ to be a topological invariant of $M_4$, the gluing rules in \eqref{pantsbg} and \eqref{tubegluing} must satisfy relations that reflect different ways of constructing the same $M_4 = \cp^1 \times \Sigma_{g,n}$.
 As a good illustration of this, suppose we glue two copies of the pairs-of-pants to produce $\Sigma_{0,4}$, a genus-0 surface with four boundary components.
-According to \eqref{tubegluing}, the corresponding vertex algebra $\text{VOA} [M_4]$ is a BRST reduction of two copies of the $\beta\gamma$ system \eqref{pantsbg}, and the 2d theory $T[M_4]$ is a super-QCD with $SU(2)$ gauge group and $N_f = 4$ flavors.
-In a closely related context, such theory was recently studied in \cite{Dedushenko:2017osi}, where it was argued that the resulting chiral algebra is $\hat{\frak{so}(8)}_{-2}$.
-Therefore, \be \text{VOA} \Big[ \, S^2 \times \Sigma_{0,4} \, \Big] \; \cong \; \hat{\frak{so}(8)}_{-2} \ee In particular, this result has manifest ``crossing symmetry,'' {\it i.e.} it is independent on how $\Sigma_{0,4}$ is glued out of pairs-of-pants.\footnote{Note, that the six-dimensional setup relevant to our present discussion is $T^2 \times S^2 \times \Sigma_{g,n}$.
-Curiously, it is different from that in \cite{Beem:2013sza}, while the corresponding chiral algebras are actually the same.
-Hence, it would be interesting to explore the relation between the two.}
+According to \eqref{tubegluing}, the corresponding vertex algebra $\text{VOA} [M_4]$ is a BRST reduction of two copies of the $\beta\gamma$ system \eqref{pantsbg}, and the 2d theory $T[M_4]$ is a $\CN=(0,4)$ super-QCD with $SU(2)$ gauge group and $N_f = 4$ flavors.
+In particular, this result has manifest ``crossing symmetry,'' {\it i.e.} it is independent on how $\Sigma_{0,4}$ is glued out of pairs-of-pants.

-The family of vertex algebras described here appeared in several physical systems which share a number of similar features, though detailed relation is still to be understood.
-In particular, what we encountered, following \cite{Putrov:2015jpa}, as a $\text{VOA}[M_4]$ for $M_4 = \cp^1 \times \Sigma_{g,n}$ is precisely the vertex algebras whose associated modular tensor category (MTC) was described geometrically \cite{Fredrickson:2017yka} in terms of the moduli space of Higgs bundles on $\Sigma_{g,n}$.
-This moduli space, in turn, can be further identified with the moduli space of complex flat connections, $\CM_{\text{flat}} (G_{\C},\Sigma_{g,n})$, which also happens to be the starting point in the construction \cite{Gukov:2016gkn} of $\text{MTC} [M_3]$ that we already encountered a few times in our earlier discussion, here for $M_3 = S^1 \times \Sigma_{g,n}$.
-This suggests that MTC proposed in \cite{Fredrickson:2017yka} is precisely the $\text{MTC} [M_3]$ for $M_3 = S^1 \times \Sigma_{g,n}$.
-If true, this implies that $K^0 \big( \text{MTC} [S^1 \times \Sigma_{g,n}] \big)$ is determined by the components of the fixed point set of the Hitchin $U(1)_{\beta}$ action on $\CM_H (G,\Sigma_{g,n})$.
+Note, that the six-dimensional setup relevant to our present discussion is $T^2 \times S^2 \times \Sigma_{g,n}$.
+It is roughly a ``doubling'' of that in \cite{Beem:2013sza}, where chiral algebras are also associated to $\Sigma_{g,n}$ (and $\frak{g}$).
+Correspondingly, the algebra $\text{VOA} \big[ S^2 \times \Sigma_{g,n} \big]$ is also roughly a doubling\footnote{We thank Pavel Putrov for useful discussions on this point.} of that in \cite{Beem:2013sza}.
+Indeed, the basic building blocks \eqref{pantsbg} relevant to chiral algebras of \cite{Putrov:2015jpa} contain twice the number of generators compared to \cite{Beem:2013sza} and can be thought of as the ``complexification'' of the latter.
+Similarly, if in the example of $\Sigma_{0,4}$ we replace $\CN=(0,4)$ super-QCD by a similar $\CN=(0,2)$ super-QCD with $SU(2)$ gauge group and $N_f = 4$ flavors, which has exactly half of the field content of the former, then the chiral algebra of the latter was shown \cite{Dedushenko:2017osi} to be $\hat{\frak{so}(8)}_{-2}$.
+This relation between chiral of \cite{Putrov:2015jpa} and \cite{Beem:2013sza} is very intriguing and certainly deserves further study.